zee-ellie/tonton-controller/README.md

 #### Realm Raid Mode
 - Users can select a single client to run the realm raid mode, while performing other tasks in the other clients without interruption.
 - This mode will automatically resize the client back to default for accurate pixel and image reading.
 - Auto-stop feature upon completion (running out of tickets).
+- Now supports `Froglet Invasion` Event grids.